La Paloma: History

 In the Portuguese novel O Crime do Padre Amaro (The Crime of Father Amaro), written in 1871 by the Portuguese writer José Maria de Eça de Queirós, it is referred to as "[l]a Chiquita, an old Mexican song".

 German and French versions appeared in the 1860s.
 Harry James recorded a version in 1941 on Columbia 36146., and a version in English titled "No More" with lyrics by Don Robertson and Hal Blair was recorded by both Dean Martin and Elvis Presley.
 That version was written by request as an adaptation of an Italian or French folk song with new English lyrics, specifically to be sung by Elvis in the movie Blue Hawaii.
 It was based on musical melody as remembered, and had lyrics fit to the melody which emerged during composition.
-A cover version by Brendan Bowyer reached #1 in the Irish Singles Chart in 1963.
+In 1961, American singer Connie Francis cut a French recording of the song entitled "Jamais", which became a top-10 single for her in Canada and France.
+A cover version by Brendan Bowyer reached No. 1 in the Irish Singles Chart in 1963.

 In 1973 French singer Mireille Mathieu had a huge hit across Europe with her interpretation named "La Paloma, Adieu", released outside the francophonie countries as "La Paloma, Adé".

 "La Paloma" has been interpreted by musicians of diverse backgrounds including opera, pop, jazz, rock, military bands, and folk music.
 The song entered the Guinness Book of World Records being sung by the largest choir, 88,600 people, in Hamburg on May 9, 2004.